ibizaman/blog/posts/2021-10-09-os-install.markdown

 storing some files like a SSH public key that will allow us to SSH into the server without password.

-The most up-to-date instructions are, like always, on the [Arch wiki](https://wiki.archlinux.org/title/USB_flash_installation_medium).
+Detailed instructions can be found in the [Arch wiki](https://wiki.archlinux.org/title/USB_flash_installation_medium).
-But read along to know what _I_ did.

 ## Download the Arch ISO